Taylor–Couette flow: Gollub–Swinney circular Couette experiment

 In 1975, J. P. Gollub and H. L. Swinney published a paper on the onset of turbulence in rotating fluid.
 In a Taylor–Couette flow system, they observed that, as the rotation rate increases, the fluid stratifies into a pile of "fluid donuts".
 With further increases in the rotation rate, the donuts oscillate and twist and finally become turbulent.
 Their study helped establish the Ruelle–Takens scenario in turbulence, which is an important contribution by Floris Takens and David Ruelle towards understanding how hydrodynamic systems transition from stable flow patterns into turbulent.
-While the principal, governing factor for this transition is the Reynolds number, there are other important influencing factors: if the flow is open (meaning there is a lateral up- and downstream) or closed (flow is laterally bound; e.g. rotating), and bounded (influenced by wall effects) or unbounded (not influenced by wall effects).
+While the principal, governing factor for this transition is the Reynolds number, there are other important influencing factors: whether the flow is open (meaning there is a lateral up- and downstream) or closed (flow is laterally bound; e.g. rotating), and bounded (influenced by wall effects) or unbounded (not influenced by wall effects).
 According to this classification the Taylor–Couette flow is an example of a flow pattern forming in a closed, bounded flow system.